UW-Madison-DSI/HFExplorer/README.md

 ## Installation

-This application uses a Flask / python based back end for web services so you will need to install Flask as well as a number of related utilities:
+This application depends upon the following utilities which will need to be installed before you can run the application:

 - [Flask](https://flask.palletsprojects.com/en/2.3.x/installation/)

+Flask is used for the back end web services.

 ```
 pip install Flask

 ```

 - [pyhf](https://scikit-hep.org/pyhf/installation.html):

+pyhf is used to read and manage HistFactory data in JSON format.

 ```
 python -m pip install pyhf
 ```

 - [cabinetry](https://pypi.org/project/cabinetry/):

+Cabinetry is used to perform parameter fits.

 ```
 python -m pip install cabinetry
 ```

 - [jq](https://jqlang.github.io/jq/download/):

+Jq is a utility for managing JSON patch files.

 ```
 brew install jq
 ```